graphlab-fr/cosma.graphlab.fr/content/faq.en.md

 Explanation: Windows and macOS require that the code of an application be “signed” in order to trust it automatically.
 This is done by obtaining a certificate.
 The process is technically trivial, but is not free, because there is a lot at stake.
 Indeed, if an application is not signed, the system displays an alert and asks the user to confirm his intentions.
 Faced with this, many users prefer caution and give up.
 It is therefore in the best interest of application providers to sign their application so that it can be used.
 But the case of Cosma is particular: it is experimental research software, only recently made public, and with no dedicated funding.
 The application is therefore not signed.

-## The alpha was available for Linux, what about version 1.0?

-A command line version is available for all platforms.
-More information [here](/en/blog/cosma-cli-1-0/).

-We do not currently provide the application for Linux but we hope to do so soon.
-Cosma is an Electron-based application, meaning it can be developed for several platforms simultaneously from a single code base.
-We recently got access to Linux machines to test Cosma on.
-If this is something you'd like to help us with, please get in touch!

 ## I tried creating a record but the application responds with a cryptic error.

 You probably did not set a records directory in Preferences.
 Cosma needs to know where to create records.